chiyeon/gdim31-final/README.md

 # gdim31-final
-he final project for gdim31: intro to game programming
+the final project for gdim31: intro to game programming